-Powerful computational chemistry software such as NWChem allows to model a wide range of real-world chemistry problems.
-In order to access NWChem molecular models with the Microsoft Quantum Chemistry library, we use a YAML-based schema which we call Broombridge.
+Powerful computational chemistry software such as NWChem allows you to model a wide range of real-world chemistry problems.
+In order to access NWChem molecular models with the Microsoft Quantum Chemistry library, you use a YAML-based schema named Broombridge.
 The name was chosen in reference to a landmark which in some circles is celebrated as a birthplace of Hamiltonians.

 NWChem is an Open Source project licensed under the permissive Educational Community License (ECL) 2.0 license.
-Broombridge is an Open Source schema that is specified here and that comes with a definition following RFC 2119 and validator script licensed under the MIT license.
+The Broombridge Quantum Chemistry Schema) is an Open Source schema that includes a definition following RFC 2119 and a validator script licensed under the MIT license.